Economy of Uzbekistan

+History

+During the Soviet era, Uzbekistan's economy was centrally planned and designed to specialise in agricultural production, specifically cotton, which was famously dubbed the 'white gold' of the Soviet economy.
+Following independence in 1991, the country experienced an economic downturn but avoided rapid shock therapy.
+The government instead maintained heavy state control over key industries, currency exchange, and agriculture, which involved heavy reliance on forced labour during the annual cotton harvest.
+While the country benefited from immense mineral wealth (including vast gold reserves and natural gas deposits), closed borders and restrictive foreign investment limited broader economic progress.

+In 2017, with the launch of comprehensive economic reforms, the Uzbek government liberalised its currency by allowing it to float freely, significantly reduced its trade barriers, and actively courted foreign investment.
+The state officially eliminated the system of forced labour in the cotton sector and began transitioning its agricultural focus towards food self-sufficiency and high-value exports.

 GDP and employment

-This is a chart depicting the trend of the gross domestic product in Uzbekistan in constant prices of 1995, estimated by the International Monetary Fund with figures in millions of soum.
+This is a chart depicting the trend of the gross domestic product in Uzbekistan in constant prices of 1995, estimated by the International Monetary Fund with figures in millions of sum.
 The chart also shows the consumer price index(CPI) as a measure of inflation from the same source and the end-of-year U.S. dollar exchange rate from the Central Bank of the Uzbekistan database.
 For purchasing power parity comparisons in 2006, the U.S. dollar is exchanged at 340 som.